Yes, Race Matters In Voice Acting. Here’s Why.

 Should White Voice Actors Resign From Voicing Black Characters?

 Yes.
-If a white voice actor has been voicing a Black character, they should step down and make space for Black voice actors to audition for those roles.
+If a white voice actor has been voicing a Black character, they should step down and make space for a Black voice actor to take over that role.

 That’s not taking a role from someone who rightly earned it.
 It’s fixing a wrong that never should’ve occurred in the first place.
 A long delayed fix, but a fix.

-Cleveland is one of the very few main Black characters on Family Guy.
-There are tons of white guy characters.
-There was no reason a Black voice actor shouldn’t have been voicing him when there was no lack of white male characters for white men to voice.
+There was no reason for a white voice actor to voice him when there was no lack of white male characters for white men to voice.

 The beloved character Marshmallow from the hit animated series Bob’s Burgers started out being voiced by a white male voice actor.
 The show has corrected course and correctly cast a talented transgender, Black voice actor by the name of Jari Jones, to take over that role.
 That’s how it should’ve been from the start.